Degrees

 1. Meet with the Career Services Center to discuss the internship and credit process.

 2. The student will be assigned to meet with a faculty member in the program/discipline where the student plans to earn college credit.
-This faculty member will guide the student through his or her internship experience.
+This faculty member will guide the student through their internship experience.

 3. Develop written learning goals under the leadership and direction of the faculty member and the employer supervising the internship.